shivpan/Sign-Language-Translator-Sem4/README.md

 # Sign-Language-Translator Sem4
 Sign Language Translator converts sign language to text.
 Developed this project using TensorFlow and Keras modules of Python.
+Sign Language Converter is an application that converts sign language to text.
+Sign language is a way for dumb-deaf people to commutate.
+The goal of this project was to build so as to classify which letter of the American Sign Language (ASL) alphabet is being signed.
+This project takes hand gestures(sign language) and translate them into written and oral language.
+Such a translator would greatly lower the barrier for many deaf and mute individuals to be able to better communicate with others in day to day interactions.